 Share Dealing Account

-The Share Dealing Account is the basic account offered by Lloyds, enabling investors to trade in a range of financial instruments such as shares, funds, ETFs, options, and more.
+The Share Dealing Account is the basic account offered by Lloyds, enabling investors to buy shares and trade in a range of financial instruments such as shares, funds, ETFs, options, and more.
 Traders that choose the Share Dealing Account will get access to stocks in the UK and six international stock markets.

 Share Dealing ISA Account

 The Share Dealing ISA Account is similar to the Share Dealing Account with the exception of tax benefits.
 With the Share Dealing ISA Account, the investments will be completely free from the UK tax including the profits you make.
 Basically, the British government provides an allowance (£20,000 in 2020) to save or invest in an ISA trading account.

 Ready-Made Investment Account

 The Ready-Made Investment Account is perhaps the most unique trading account offered by Lloyds.
 It simply allows you to choose a pre-made portfolio created by Lloyds’ fund managers.
 Lloyds offers a choice between three funds with a different level of risk – Low, Medium, and High.
 Furthermore, the fees associated with the Ready-Made Investment Account are a yearly service fee of 0.24%, a maximum Ongoing Charge of 0.26%, and transaction costs that vary depending on the fund but cannot exceed 0.17%.

 When it comes to the regulation and safety of your funds, you can rest assured that your funds are protected.
 Firstly, the Lloyds Bank group was founded in 1765, making it one of the oldest and leading banks in the UK and worldwide.
 More importantly, Lloyds Banking Group is a public company traded on the London Stock Exchange under the ticker symbol LLOY and has a market cap of $24.13B.